zimejin07/langchain-qa/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+Once started, access the application at [http://localhost:3000](http://localhost:3000).

-## Learn More
+## Learning Resources

-To learn more about Next.js, take a look at the following resources:
+Enhance your understanding of Next.js through these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Explore features and API details.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - Engage in an interactive tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+For further involvement, contribute to [the Next.js GitHub repository](https://github.com/vercel/next.js).

-## Deploy on Vercel
+## Deployment on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Quickly deploy your Next.js app using [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the official platform by Next.js creators.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Consult the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for detailed instructions.

+## Usage

+1. **Text Interaction**:

+   - Enter a question into the provided text input field.
+   - The answer is streamed live and appears directly in the user interface.

+2. **Image Upload**:
+   - Upload an image via the designated interface.
+   - TensorFlow.js processes the image and classifies it (e.g., "Labrador retriever").
+   - The classification result is converted into a descriptive query, such as "I have an image of Labrador retriever.
+Tell me something interesting about it," which is then sent to the LangChain backend for processing.